-Each of the three proposed events have been strategically scheduled to coincide with other historically meaningful events and hosting them during the following times elevates the importance of the series:
+Each of the three proposed events were strategically scheduled to coincide with other historically meaningful events and hosting them during the following times elevates the importance of the series:

-- Black Struggle, Resiliency, and Hope for the Future (Sunday, February 10, 2019) will occur during Black History Month;
+- Black Struggle, Resiliency, and Hope for the Future (Sunday, February 10, 2019) occured during Black History Month;

-- Four Hundred Years Forward: Freedom in the Next Century (Sunday, November 10, 2019) is being held in connection with the month during which national elections are held.
+- Four Hundred Years Forward: Freedom in the Next Century (Sunday, November 10, 2019) was held in the month during which national elections are held.

 All events took place in Graham Chapel on the Danforth Campus of Washington University in St. Louis.
 Since its dedication in 1909, Graham Chapel has served as a well-regarded venue, hosting prominent figures in politics, academia, religion, the arts and the sciences.
 As a top-ranked institute dedicated to discovery and driven to meet the world’s challenges, Washington University is an excellent host for a series that brings attention and prominence to such a significant topic.